 Most Macquarie operational risk staff operate at the business level.
-These Business Operational Risk Managers (BORMs) are responsible for embedding operational risk management within their business.
+The BORMs are responsible for embedding operational risk management practices within their business to support the identification and management of risks across their business group.
 They report directly to the relevant business and have a dotted reporting line to the Head of RMG Operational Risk and Governance.

 RMG Operational Risk and Governance is a division of RMG and is managed separately from other risk disciplines within RMG.
-RMG Operational Risk and Governance is responsible for ensuring the ORMF remains appropriate and that skilled resources are available to support it.
+RMG Operational Risk and Governance is responsible for defining the ORMF and the group-wide minimum standards in relation to operational risk and control management.
 It is also responsible for Macquarie's operational risk capital measurement methodology.

-RMG regularly reports on the operational risk profile and the effectiveness of the Framework to the BRiC and to senior management.
+RMG regularly reports on the operational risk profile and the effectiveness of the Framework to the Board Risk Committee (BRiC) and to senior management.